Jean-Claude Van Damme: 2000–2007: Switch to direct-to-video

+2008–2013: Return to mainstream

 Van Damme returned to the mainstream with the limited theatrical release of the 2008 film JCVD, which received positive reviews.
-Time Magazine named Van Damme's performance in the film the second best of the year (after Heath Ledger's The Joker in The Dark Knight), having previously stated that Van Damme "deserves not a black belt, but an Oscar."
+Time Magazine named his performance in the film the second best of the year (after Heath Ledger's The Joker in The Dark Knight), having previously stated that Van Damme "deserves not a black belt, but an Oscar."
 Also in 2008, he starred in Isaac Florentine's The Shepherd: Border Patrol.

 He then reprised his role as Luc Deveraux alongside Dolph Lundgren in the 2009 film Universal Soldier: Regeneration, directed by John Hyams.
 The film was released theatrically in the Middle East and Southeast Asia and directly to video in the United States and other parts of the world.
-Since its release, the film has received better than average reviews for a straight-to-DVD franchise sequel.
+Since its release, the film has received mostly positive reviews, with praise towards the performances and surprisingly high production values.

-2010–present: Current work

-In 2010, Van Damme directed himself in the barely released Full Love.
+In 2010, he directed himself in the barely released Full Love.
 That same year, he turned down the role of Gunner Jensen in the first instalment of The Expendables and the role went to Dolph Lundgren.

-In 2011, Van Damme voiced Master Croc in the computer animation film Kung Fu Panda 2.
-In the film, Van Damme voices a character who helps the heroes of the previous film.
+In 2011, he voiced Master Croc in the computer animation film Kung Fu Panda 2.
+In the film, he voices a character who helps the heroes of the previous film.
 That same year, he co-starred with Scott Adkins in Assassination Games.
 Also in 2011, he played a role in the French comedy Beur sur la ville.
-Also that year, Van Damme starred in his own reality TV show Behind Closed Doors.
+Also that year, he starred in his own reality TV show Behind Closed Doors.
 The show showcases his family life, his personal troubles, and an upcoming fight.
-Since 2009, Van Damme has been planning to make a comeback to fight former boxing Olympic gold-medalist Somluck Kamsing.
+Since 2009, he has been planning to make a comeback to fight former boxing Olympic gold-medalist Somluck Kamsing.
 The fight was a focal point in his ITV reality show Behind Closed Doors.
 The fight has been repeatedly postponed, with many critics doubting it will occur, especially due to the difficulty of booking the venue.